 What does it mean to be free from seeking soothsayers and fortune tellers?
 Most people would love to have an insight into what the future holds, but is it safe for Christians?
 Betty Rojugbokan shares her story.

 Betty Rojugbokan has a Master’s degree in Business Administration (MBA) and Cybersecurity (MSc.), in addition to a PgD in Theology amongst others.
-Her blog The King’s Diadem was borne out of passion for God and for helping people reach their full potential in Christ.
+Her blog All Around Jesus was borne out of passion for God and for helping people reach their full potential in Christ.
 She believes the bible is the truth in all life’s situations and that forms the basis of all her teachings.
 A Sunday school teacher for more than a decade, Betty just loves sharing about Christ using real life experiences to help her readers get the message.

 What Does It Mean To Be Free from Seeking Soothsayers and Fortune Tellers